SpecFlowOSS/SpecFlow/docs/plugins/Writing Plugins for SpecFlow 3.md

 # Writing Plugins for SpecFlow 3

-With SpecFlow 3 we changed the way how you configure which plugins are used.
-They aren't configured anymore in the app.config or specflow.json.
+With SpecFlow 3, we have changed how you configure which plugins are used.
+They are no longer configured in your `app.config` (or `specflow.json`).

 ## Runtime plugin

 Runtime plugins need to target .NET Framework 4.5 and .NET Standard 2.0.
-SpecFlow searches all assemblies in the folder of the test assembly for files that end with `.SpecFlowPlugin.dll`.
+SpecFlow searches through all assemblies in the folder of your test assembly for files that end with `.SpecFlowPlugin.dll`.
-It loads them in the order it finds it the folder.
+It loads them in the order it finds plugins in the folder.

-### Example
+### Sample runtime plugin

-A complete example for a Runtime plugin can be found here: <https://github.com/techtalk/SpecFlow-Examples/tree/master/Plugins/RuntimeOnlyPlugin>
+A complete example of a Runtime plugin can be found here: <https://github.com/techtalk/SpecFlow-Examples/tree/master/Plugins/RuntimeOnlyPlugin>
 It packages a Runtime plugin into a NuGet package.

 #### SampleRuntimePlugin.csproj

 <https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/RuntimeOnlyPlugin/RuntimePlugin/SampleRuntimePlugin.csproj>

-The project targets multiple frameworks.
-So it uses `<TargetFrameworks>` and not `<TargetFramework>`.
+The project targets multiple frameworks, so it uses `<TargetFrameworks>` and not `<TargetFramework>`.
-We set a different `<AssemblyName>` to add the needed `.SpecFlowPlugin` at the end.
-You could also name your project already with the `.SpecFlowPlugin` at the end.
+We set a different `<AssemblyName>` to add the required `.SpecFlowPlugin` at the end.
+You can also name your project with  `.SpecFlowPlugin` at the end.
 `<GeneratePackageOnBuild>` is set to true, so that the NuGet package is generated on build.
 We use a NuSpec file (SamplePlugin.nuspec) to provde all information for the NuGet package.
-This is set at the `<NuspecFile>` property.
+This is set with the `<NuspecFile>` property.

 For a Runtime plugin you only need a reference to the `SpecFlow`- NuGet package.